yongkwangk/beautiful-jekyll/research.md

 Misperception, Ignorance, and Partisan Ambivalence (with Scott Basinger)

+Estimating the Effects of Believing Conspiracy Theories (with Scott Basinger)

 Re-interpreting "don't know" and scale midpoint responses in conspiracy beliefs (with Scott Clifford and Brian Sullivan)

 Voting machine conspiracy: Election integrity, information seeking and sharing